haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/problems.md

 ## Torsion classes

+- Characterize the lattice of torsion classes of a tau-tilting finite artin algebra.
+For example, it is known that such a lattice satisfies the following two conditions.
+Conversely, if $L$ satisfies the above two, then is there exists some artin alg $A$ such that tors $A$ is isomorphic to $L$?
+  - L is semidistributive (or more strongly, congruence-uniform).
+  - L is Hasse-regular.

 - In the lattice of torsion classes of artin algebras, *completely* join-irreducibles are in bijection with finitely generated bricks.
 Is there a similar characterization of **not necessarily completely** join-irreducibles?
 Maybe one can use **infinitely generated bricks**, see [F. Sentieri, A brick version of a theorem of Auslander](https://arxiv.org/abs/2011.09253).
 It will be very nice if there's bijection between not necessarily finitely generated (good? e.g. pure-injective?) bricks and join-irreducible elements.

 - Is there an analogue of $\tau$-tilting theory for exact categories?